praw-dev/praw/README.rst

   for submission in reddit.front.hot(limit=256):
       print(submission.score)

-  # Obtain the moderator listing for redditdev
+  # Obtain the moderator listing for r/redditdev
   for moderator in reddit.subreddit('redditdev').moderator:
       print(moderator)